jiankang1991/Traffic_Sign_Classifier/README.md

 ### Summary
 1. Combining the different level of features can be helpful for the network classification.
 2. A linear transformation of input image with 1x1x3x3 Conv2D kernel may learn a proper color space for the classification.
-3. Data augmentation may further improve the performance of SinNet.
+3. Data augmentation and other training tricks, such as learning rate decay, may further improve the performance of SinNet.